apmoore1/Bella/README.md

 ## Word Vectors

-All the word vectors are automatically downloaded for you and they are stored in the root directory called '.Bella' which is created in your user directory e.g. on Linux that would be `~/.Bella/`.
+All the word vectors are automatically downloaded for you and they are stored in the root directory called `.Bella/Vectors` which is created in your user directory e.g. on Linux that would be `~/.Bella/Vectors/`.
 The word vectors included in this repository are the following:
 1. SSWE
 2. Word Vectors trained on sentences that contain emojis
 3. Glove Common Crawl